Urban Innovation

 What is urban gardening?

-Urban gardening is growing food and habitat in small spaces—balconies, patios, windowsills, rooftops, and indoors—using smart light, efficient watering, vertical trellises, containers, and (when helpful) hydroponic systems for year-round harvests.
+Urban gardening is growing food and habitat in small spaces—balconies, patios, windowsills, rooftops, and indoors—using smart light, efficient watering, vertical trellises, containers, and, when helpful, hydroponic systems for year-round harvests.

 Rowan’s Resilience Tip